Customer support(877) 777-0450

 • A federal trademark provides protection across the US, while a state trademark only protects your brand in one state.

-• Forming an LLC offers business owners personal liability protection, flexible tax status, and pass-through taxation benefits.
+• Forming an LLC offers business owners personal liability protection, flexible tax status, and pass-through taxation benefits — making it a popular choice for entrepreneurs looking to form an LLC online.

 What Is a Trademark?